hashicorp/terraform-provider-aws/website/docs/r/s3control_access_grants_instance.html.markdown

 * `access_grants_instance_arn` - Amazon Resource Name (ARN) of the S3 Access Grants instance.
 * `access_grants_instance_id` - Unique ID of the S3 Access Grants instance.
+* `identity_center_application_arn` - The ARN of the AWS IAM Identity Center instance application; a subresource of the original Identity Center instance.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import